 Leverage our unique location and expertise to serve rural communities by providing services that enrich our community, improve health, increase access to continuing education opportunities, and support sustainable economic development.

 According to the U.S. Census Bureau and Office of Management and Budget, all communities within the Upper Peninsula are rural, and because of its location and the students that it serves, NMU is considered a rural-serving institution (RSI), according to the criteria set forth by the Alliance for Research on Regional Colleges.
 NMU is located on the ancestral and current homelands of the Anishinaabe Three Fires Confederacy and serves rural communities throughout the Upper Peninsula.
 Northern is uniquely positioned to leverage its geographic location and provide educational programs and research focused on rurality and rural issues.
 As an important community partner, NMU has a responsibility to contribute to the economic strength and sustainability of the U.P. in a manner that honors its connection to the land, its people and its rich cultural history while fostering the physical and mental health, and the education and employment needs of its residents.

-Font color = BLACK: No dependencies to starting work outlined in the tactic have been identified.
+Font color = BLACK: No dependencies to starting work outlined in the tactic have been identified

-Font color = GRAY: Dependencies to starting the work outlined in the tactic exist and are described in the "Dependencies" column.
+Font color = GRAY: Preliminary actions must be taken in order for the tactic to start; detailed in the "Dependencies" column